An algebraic approach to minimal models in CFTs: Differential equations for characters in -minimal models

-The character $\1$ of any CFT on the torus $\Sigma_1$ solves the ODE \cite{EO:1987}
+The character $\1$ of any CFT on the torus $\Sigma$ solves the ODE \cite{EO:1987}

-Here the contour integral is along the real period, and $\oint dz=1$. $\T$, while constant in position, is a modular form of weight two in the modulus.
-The Virasoro field generates the variation of the conformal structure \cite{EO:1987}.
+Here the contour integral is along the real period, and $\oint dz=1$. $\T$, while constant in position, is a modular form of weight two in the modulus.\footnote{$\langle 1\rangle$, $\langle T\rangle$ (or later $\text{A}$) are parameters of central importance to this exposition.
+For better readibility, they appear in bold print ($\1$ and $\T$, or $\A$) throughout.} The Virasoro field generates the variation of the conformal structure \cite{EO:1987}.
 In the $(2,5)$ minimal model, we find

-Here $G_2$ is the quasimodular Eisenstein series of weight $2$, which enters the equation by means of the identity
+Here $E_2$ is the quasimodular Eisenstein series of weight $2$, which enters the equation by means of the identity